-The Network Operations program of study offers students opportunities to learn technical and problem-solving skills, while providing a comprehensive foundation of microcomputer and network technologies.
+The Network Operations program of study offers students an opportunity to learn technical and problem-solving skills, while providing a comprehensive foundation of microcomputer and network technologies.
 Preparation for international industry credentials validate the knowledge students have attained.
 Hands-on laboratory experiences train students as entry-level technicians in the field of IT as well as for advanced studies in engineering and IT in colleges, universities, and the military.
 Articulated college credits may be earned through successful completion of the program.
-This program is offered at Clarksburg HS, Seneca Valley HS, and Thomas Edison HS of Technology.